 In response to this problem, there are several approaches to pricing that have emerged.
 One of them, of course, is paying the influencer’s fee.
-However, this only works well with influencers that are well enough established to have fixed prices for services.
+However, this only works well with influencers that are well established enough to have fixed prices for services.
 Giving away product is a similar approach for beginning influencers.
 However, both of these approaches are often inappropriate for embarking on an influencer campaign.

 For a more scientific approach, many people suggest an Instagram post price of $100 for every 10,000 followers.
-I talk about this in my book The Age of Influence, and why the approach may not be appropriate.
+I talk about this in my book and why the approach may not be appropriate.
 There are other simple models, as well.

 The latest innovation in influencer pricing is the development of an Instagram influencer calculator.
-Nowadays, there are at least nine of them that I discovered, and I am sure there are many more that take relevant components into account, such as an influencer’s follower count, general influencer rates, and whether or not the influencer in question has an engaged audience.
+Nowadays, there are at least seven of them that I discovered, and I am sure there are many more that take relevant components into account, such as an influencer’s follower count, general influencer rates, and whether or not the influencer in question has an engaged audience.

 As you will see, as is true with the cost of hiring an influencer, each calculator comes to different conclusions regarding how much you should pay for an influencer post or overall campaign.

 The Background for a Need for an Instagram Influencer Calculator

 First of all, why do we need an Instagram influencer calculator (or even more than one)?
 Simply put, brands are paying more money for influencer marketing than ever before.
 In fact, right now influencer marketing has been the fastest growing online customer acquisition strategy.
 With this explosion in growth, there are cost control issues.
 Who wants to pay too much for influencer marketing?
 Or worse, drive off potential influencers by being cheapskates?
 As a result, there are a lot of ways that brands compensate influencers and content creators in order to keep their business and marketing practices thriving without sacrificing their budgets.